 Cool cat Cate Archer is completely compatible with your contemporary computer!

 Stylish 60’s chic themed “The Operative: No One Lives Forever” (to give it its full title) is a highly polished and superbly playable FPS title.
 Playing as super agent Cate Archer, you can move through 60 different levels of espionage action.
 Agent Archer will need to skydive, swim, drive and sneak around the games varied environments.
 Critically acclaimed when released and now something of a cult classic, No One Lives Forever can be run perfectly on the latest Windows 7 PC’s and is still extremely playable today.

 The biggest problem preventing potential agents from diving into this game is the installer itself.
 On 32 bit versions of Windows the original edition of the game will install, patch and run without any significant problems.
 However, the installer file is incompatible with 64 bit versions of Windows, even though the game itself runs just fine.
-To solve this problem, you can download the fixed 64 bit installer by using this link.
+To solve this problem, you can download the fixed 64 bit installer by using this link (link broken?
+Let me know here).
 The installer is written using NSIS scripting language and has only been tested with the original release of the game.
 Currently the installer only supports English, but the full source code is available should anyone want to improve upon it.
 To use the installer, download it, then insert your No One Lives Forever disc 1 into your DVD drive.
 Now, run the installer and follow all the on screen prompts.
 If you encounter any difficulties, please let us know in the comments.